What Are Feature Flags?

 There are four main categories of when to use feature flags.

-Using flags as part of your build process is one of the most common uses of feature flags.
-Release management includes early access programs, canary releases, and beta programs—anywhere you give a select group of users access to features before releasing the feature to everyone.
+Using flags as part of your build or feature release process is one of the most common uses of feature flags.
+Release management includes early access programs, canary releases, and beta programs—anywhere you give specific users access to features before releasing the feature to everyone.
 Starting small and rolling out to larger groups over time helps you:

 - Observe the behavior of the systems and services under increasing load.